As we enter the new year, here are the major championships you can't miss in 2019.

 The Single Distances Championships replicate the format of the Olympic Games, with medals awarded in each event.
 The ISU also organises the World Sprint Speed Skating Championships (Heerenveen, Netherlands; 23–24 February), which comprise of an overall score after two 500m and two 1000m races, and the World Allround Speed Skating Championships (Calgary, Alberta, Canada; 2–3 March), where skaters race in four individual disciplines but have their results count towards an overall score.

-With Tokyo 2020 now just a year and a half away, many major competitions in summer sports this year also serve as Olympic qualification events as athletes and teams start to focus on the Games.
+With Tokyo 2020 now just a year away, many major competitions in summer sports this year also serve as Olympic qualification events as athletes and teams start to focus on the Games.

-The action begins as early as 8 January, when the last 2018 world championship takes place in street skateboarding.
+The action began as early as 8 January, when the last 2018 world championship took place in street skateboarding.

 There are no world championship events in women's basketball, equestrian, field hockey, individual golf, karate, women's softball, and indoor volleyball this year.